 Charcuterie boards are all the rage and today I’ve got an expert in the house who is sharing tips on how to make epic charcuterie boards that will WOW everyone!
+These creative snack boards are perfect for any occasion and there are even some fun seasonal charcuterie boards.

 What the heck is charcuterie and how do you pronounce it?